-Effective upon consummation of this offering, we will adopt a code of ethics that applies to all of our executive officers, directors and employees in accordance with the rules of the Nasdaq and the SEC.
+We have adopted a code of ethics that applies to all of our executive officers, directors and employees in accordance with the rules of the Nasdaq and the SEC.
 The code of ethics codifies the business and ethical principles that govern all aspects of our business.
-We will file a copy of our Code of Ethics as an exhibit to the registration statement of which this prospectus is a part.
-You will be able to review these documents by accessing our public filings at the SEC's website at www.sec.gov.
+We have filed a copy of our Code of Ethics as an exhibit to the registration statement of which this prospectus is a part.
+You will be able to review these documents by accessing our public filings at the SEC's website at www.sec.aov.